 Christine + Jordan’s Backcountry Skiing Elopement

 I am SO excited to share the photos from Christine and Jordan’s backcountry skiing elopement with you all!
+I’ve been lucky to capture some really unique elopements over the years (like Liz and Bo’s hot air balloon elopement), but nothing is closer to my hear than playing in the snow.
 This was one of those wedding days where I could not wipe the giant smile off my face, and when I came home and talked to Justin about it, I kept thinking how this is how we would have done our own wedding if we’d know back in 2011 what we know now 😉

 When the Boulder-based couple first reached out to me, their plan was to have their backcountry skiing elopement ceremony at Bear Lake in Rocky Mountain National Park, then skin up to Lake Helene for more photos and some turns.
 Then the government shutdown happened, and we had to come up with new location ideas since RMNP was closed.
 We were throwing around different options in Indian Peaks Wilderness, before finally settling on this area in White River National Forest, between Leadville and Copper Mountain.